I can’t sleep, with or without you

-As the clock closes in on 2 am you feel desperate, and stressed over the meeting you have the next day.
-The thought of a divorce doesn’t seem that far fetched.
+As the clock closes in at 2 am you feel desperate, and stressed over the meeting you have the next day.
+The thought of a divorce doesn’t seem that far-fetched.
 Pillow under your arm, you grab a blanket and retreat to the living room couch.
-The next morning at the sound of your alarm, you wake up heavy-eyed in a bad mood with a sore back.
+The next morning at the sound of your alarm, you wake up heavy-eyed and in a bad mood with a sore back.
 Time to tackle the day ahead.

-We could give you a million tips and tricks that might or might not help.
-Instead, we’re gonna give you just a few, and one in specific that we prefer and consider the best solution.
+We could give you a million tips and tricks that may or may not help.
+Instead, we’ll share a few key ones with one piece of advice, in particular, that truly stands out.

-The first one is from Today.
+- The first one is from the magazine Today.
 It suggests you should remind yourself you love the person snoring and that the sound you’re hearing means he/she is breathing, keeping in mind that breathing is natural and necessary.
-Instead of the opposite – letting the sound and the person making the sound drive you crazy.
-Easy enough if you have all the time in the world to sleep.
+Instead of the opposite – letting the sound and the person making it, drive you crazy.
+This may be easy enough if you have all the time in the world to sleep.
 Harder to live by if you’re like most people, and require some peace and quiet in order to clock in good quality sleep within a specific preset time frame.

-One from our own back-of-house would be to track your partners snoring with the Sleep Cycle app.
-This way, should your partner object to the seriousness of the issue when you bring it up, you will have proof up front.
+- One from our own back-of-house would be to track your partner’s snoring with the Sleep Cycle app.
+This way, should your partner object to the seriousness of the issue when you bring it up, you will be able to prove otherwise.

-We could go on and bring up earplugs, going to bed before your partner does, using white noise machines to drown out the sound of snoring, and more.
-But we’re gonna stop it right there.
+- There’s a host of other good suggestions, such as the use of earplugs, going to bed before your partner does, using white noise machines to drown out the sound of snoring, and more remedies your partner can use to stop snoring.

-Fact is, that according to a recent Sleep Cycle study, over 40 percent of American women would rather sleep alone than with a partner.
-Now we’re not saying this is a longterm solution.
+The one fact that stands out however is that, according to a recent Sleep Cycle study, over 40 percent of American women would rather sleep alone than with a partner.
+Now we’re not saying this is a long-term solution.
 Snoring is a potentially life-threatening condition left untreated, and step one is making sure your partner gets help.
-Start with the basic snore aids like mouthguards and nose patches, there are a million articles out there that will list them for you, just google it.
+Start with basic snore aids like mouthguards and nose patches, a simple search will list them for you.
 If none of those work, seeing a sleep doctor is your partner’s only option.
 Trust us, seriously great health benefits will follow, for both of you.

-Sleep alone.
 That’s what we want you to consider while you wait for all the snore solutions and treatments to take effect.
-Make sure you don’t compromise on your own sleep.
+Make sure you don’t compromise on your own sleep because you are sleeping with a snorer.
 Leaving the bedroom while the snoring still goes on does not equal letting the one you love down.
 It means the opposite.
-A well-rested you is a better, healthier, and happier you.
+A well-rested you is a better, healthier, and happier you (and thus a better partner).
 Don’t wait till it starts stressing you out, act as soon as those snores start.
-Leave the room and find a comfy spot in peace and quiet.
+Leave the room and have a comfy spot already prepared for you in peace and quiet.